-Spurred by increasing demands from cinematographers to utilize their unique imaging systems for commercial, advertising, table-top and special effects, Infinity has created a Cine-specific line: the ROBUSTO series.
+Spurred by increasing demands from cinematographers to utilize these unique imaging systems for commercial, advertising, table-top and special effects, Infinity has created a Cine-specific line: the ROBUSTO series.
 ROBUSTO was first utilized in Infinity’s world-standard K2 DistaMax and K1 CentriMax long-distance microscopes.
 ROBUSTO combines all-metal construction and precision focus adjustment for unsurpassed reliability.
 In addition all ROBUSTO models feature built-in gearing for motor attachment.
 Now, ROBUSTO has been adapted to the InfiniProbe TS-160—an almost universal imager capable of direct focus from infinity to 18mm and 0-16x on full-frame sensors that is winning widespread acceptance among some of the world’s premier cinematographers.
 It is believed that these are world-first capabilities.
 What began as a special microscope has now expanded to be a universal solution for some of the most difficult problems in cinematography.

 ROBUSTO—The TS-160 Optimized for Cinematography

 The amazing journey of developing the TS-160 for cinematography continues.
 With input coming from some of the most honored cinematographers in the world, we set about bringing the TS-160 up to their more demanding OPTICAL and MECHANICAL standards.
 The result was what we have called ROBUSTO—Infinity’s line of optics primarily designed for cinematography (and still photography, as well).

 Once the use of the TS-160 for Cine was proposed, we set to work to provide it with objectives more suited to imaging at distances.
 This realization led to the development of the SFX-series consisting of three objectives: SFX-1, -2 and -3.